 Sustainability

-Following the adoption of an ambitious Climate Action Plan, Jersey City has incorporated sustainability efforts into the full range of the City’s public realm projects within its streets, parks, and buildings.
-In addition to planting hundreds of trees every year, incorporating streets with green infrastructure, and converting pavement into parks, Jersey City will soon complete upgrades at 28 municipal facilities.
-Upgrades include installation of solar panels, electrification of the City’s fleet of vehicles, and installation of one of the nation’s first microgrid systems.
+Following the adoption of an ambitious Climate Action Plan, the City has been incorporating sustainability efforts into the full range of the public realm projects on City streets, parks, and buildings.
+The City plants hundreds of trees every year, enhances public streets with green infrastructure, advanced pavement-to-parks projects, and completed energy upgrades at twenty eight city facilities.
+Upgrades include the installation of solar panels, continued electrification of the City’s fleet of vehicles, and installation of one of the first microgrid systems.

 Community

-By using a tactical urbanism approach for public engagement, and centering the experience of marginalized populations in planning and design practices, Jersey City has set new standards for community engagement.
-Transportation projects prioritize the experience of the most vulnerable users of city streets.
+By using a tactical urbanism approach for public projects, Jersey City has set new standards for plan development and community engagement.
+Transportation projects are tested on the ground to demonstrate that city streets can be quickly adjusted to prioritize the experience of the most vulnerable users.
 Public Space projects are designed within the cultural context of each neighborhood and used as a way to celebrate the diversity of the City.
-Sustainability projects incorporate native biodiversity and seek to advance environmental justice.
+Sustainability initiatives often incorporate native plants and biodiversity, and seek repair the impacts of environmental injustice.

-Click on images below to learn more about each project.
+Click on images below to learn more about each project; recently completed projects are still being added.
 Photos courtesy of the City of Jersey City / Jennifer Brown